The First Thing You MUST Do In Your Battle Against Stress

 Health and Relationship Issues Can Make you Stressed

 Think about any minor health niggles you might have that you’ve simply learned to live with rather than getting treatment for.
-What about any little habits your partner has picked up that really get on your nerves, but he doesn’t even know it.
+What about any little habits your partner has picked up that really get on your nerves, but he or she doesn’t even know it.

 Everyone knows that a good, loving relationship with a supportive partner makes life much happier.
-But equally, a relation ship full of niggling little annoyances can add up to a lot of stress.
+But equally, a relation ship full of niggling little annoyances can add up to a lot of additional stress.

 And while the thought of raising these issues can itself be stressful, the relief after discussing them and coming to some sort of resolution can be profound.

 If you tackle the small things first, you will not only feel happier and healthier, but you will also feel like you are more in control of the stress, rather than it being in control of you.
+This is the first step in learning to relieve stress.

 Of course, you will also need to deal with those major stressors surrounding your job or your finances.
 The best way to tackle those is to break down your issues into smaller ones, so it’s less overwhelming to deal with.
 For example, you dread going to work every day because you don’t like your job.
 But what is it about the job you don’t like?
 Try to be specific and go into as much detail as you can.
 That way you can start to find a way to overcome some of the parts of your major stressors that can be tackled immediately.